 For descriptions of the settings that you can change, see Settings for Large Site Recovery Manager Environments.

-- In the vSphere Web Client, select a cluster.
+- In the vSphere Web Client or the vSphere Client, select a cluster.

 - On the Configure tab, select .